Apron: Inside flat trim member which is used under the stool at the bottom of the window.

 Multipoint lock: Locks in multiple spots to enhance security and durability.

 Muntin: A short bar used to separate glass in a sash into multiple lights.
-Also called a windowpane divider or a grille.
+Also called a windowpane divider or a TDL bar.

 Nail fin: The part of a window that gets nailed to the studs of a home.